Cryptocurrency exchanges allow you to swap fiat money (dollars, euros, etc.) for cryptocurrency, or cryptocurrency for cryptocurrency.

 In this post we will outline some of the best exchanges, and why you might want to use one over the other.

-Coinbase is a good gateway into cryptocurrency, especially if it is your first time buying and you are new.
+Coinbase is a good gateway into cryptocurrency, especially if it is your first time buying.

 The interface is very clean, making it easy to make your first purchase of Bitcoin, Litecoin or Ethereum.